 To learn more check out:

-Pets are not allowed in the Sequoia-Kings Canyon Wilderness.
+Pets are not allowed in the Sequoia-Kings Canyon or John Krebs Wildernesses.
 As a rule of thumb, pets are usually not allowed away from developed areas in National Parks.
 If you plan to hike or backpack during your visit, best to leave your dog elsewhere during your trip.